bennidi/kermit/doc/main.intro.md

 [Extension](../../class/Extension.html)s are reusable components designed to accomplish specific tasks like storing content on local file system or scanning content for certain words.
 Extensions can attach handlers to any of the processing phases.
 Most of Kermit's core functionality is implemented based on this extension mechanism.
 Core extensions provide functionality for request filtering, rate limiting and throttling.

-(Incomplete) List of core extensions:
+List of core extensions:

 * [RequestFilter](../../class/ExtensionPointConnector.html)
 * [ExtensionPointConnector](../../class/ExtensionPointConnector.html)